Connecting to Triton

 See also

 OOD (Open onDemand) is a web-based user interface to Triton, including shell access, and data transfer, and a number of other applications that utilize graphical user interfaces.
+OOD is good for basic work, and an easier way to access a shell terminal.
 Read more from its guide.
-The Triton shell access app will get you the terminal that you need for basic work and the rest of these tutorials.

 See also